Robotic Process Automation Tutorial (RPA)

 First let me say the good news – RPA is Code Free!
 Hurrah!
 Yes RPA doesn’t need a single piece of code or need any programming skills to automate a process.
-(Having programming skills provide an added advantage, we will discuss about it in the RPA Jobs’ section below)
+(There are no rpa programming languages that you need to learn, however programming skills on .net or vba or any programming language will provide an added advantage, we will discuss about it in the RPA Jobs’ section below)

 Then how does RPA work? – RPA works using Demonstrative Steps.

 As I mentioned above it’s a way of Artificial Intelligent or rather, virtual workers performing the activities as exactly as human does.

 Lets take a business process example, when a new joiner comes in the team how he/she gets trained to do a task, the same way these virtual workers also need to be trained step by step.

 Who are the best people to train the new joiner? ofcourse not the IT engineers!

 Similarly the best people to train the RPA robots are also the Business operations people.
 The subject matter experts and the process experts.

 The best part with virtual workers are Once trained then lifetime permanent worker, no attrition unlike human workers 🙂

 Below is an example of how Robotic Process Automation works in an Order Management Process.

 Below are some of the leading Robotic Process Automation vendors providing the RPA tools to automate the processes.